 A Health Care Power of Attorney (HCPOA) appoints someone to make medical decisions on your behalf when you are incapacitated and unable to do so.
 The HCPOA gives your agent the authority to consult with physicians and make a wide range of medical decisions on your behalf.
-It also gives your agent access to your medical information and authority to fully participate with your treating physicians in deciding the care to be provided to you.
+It also gives your agent access to your medical information, and the authority to fully participate with your treating physicians in deciding what care should be provided to you.